Apply for ESRC Studentships here - application deadline 20 Jan 2020.

 PhD candidates are expected to undertake advanced, independent research on topics related to the Research Groups and staff in the School.
 Applicants are strongly encouraged to consult the research expertise and interests page to find a suitable primary supervisor for their area of research.
 All research students will be allocated a team of supervisors to guide them through the programme of independent study.
-In addition to supervisory support towards independent study on your thesis, there are a series of faculty supported advanced doctoral training programmes and personal and professional development (PPD) courses that will also be available as part of your studies.
+In addition to supervisory support towards independent study on your thesis, you will benefit from cutting-edge, faculty supported advanced doctoral training, as well as personal and professional development (PPD) courses.

 Make your application through our online application process.
 If you wish to speak to someone about your application, please contact the PGR Admissions Director – Professor Anna Robinson-Pant or for general enquiries, contact the Postgraduate Research Admissions Office.
 The registration dates are: October, January, April and July.
 We strongly advise applicants to plan to join by October as the training and seminar programmes run from October - May each year.

 In addition, the School’s PGR students are eligible to be nominated (mainly by supervisors) for the Social Science Faculty PGR Prizes - currently offered to a) the best paper/conference proceeding authored by a PGR student; b) best teaching contribution; c) public engagement and d) the PGR who has made the best contribution to the PGR community (peer- nominated prize).